Failure to progress in labor is a term doctors use to mean a woman’s labor is taking longer than it should.

 But does failure to progress in labor mean a C-Section is needed?

-Not necessarily.
-Many women experience failure to progress and still have vaginal births.
-However, if your labor stalls and complications occur, that’s when a C-Section becomes necessary.
+Many women experience failure to progress during labor and still have vaginal births.
+However if your labor stalls and complications occur, a C-Section will become necessary.

 We’ll start with what causes failure to progress, what happens that would lead to having a C-Section and some things you might be able to do that could decrease stalling labor that could prevent having a C-Section.

 Things That Cause Failure to Progress in Labor

 If your labor is is not progressing as normal, it doesn’t mean that you did anything wrong or that you are a failure as a woman.